248nonny/248nonny.github.io/about/blogroll.md

 This webcomic is arguably my favourite source of comedy; while it is generally rather esoteric, you either learn something in the process of figuring out a joke, or you get a rush of wittiness from understanding a comic on the spot.

+## <a href="https://www.3blue1brown.com/" target="_blank">ThreeBlueOneBrown</a>

+This yotube channel has great videos on various math topics and problems.

 ## <a href="https://www.youtube.com/styropyro" target="_blank">Styropyro</a>

-The projects documented on this youtube channel are absurdly crazy and awesome; Drake (the owner of the account) is my idol both because I love the projects he makes, and I admire the fearlessness (... or is it lack of self preserverance?) that he has towards all things lethal.
+The projects documented on this youtube channel are absurdly crazy and awesome; Drake (the owner of the account) is my idol both because I love the projects he makes, and I admire the fearlessness (... or is it lack of self preservation?) that he has towards lasers and high voltage.

 <!-- ## [ElectroBOOM](https://www.youtube.com/electroboom) -->
 ## <a href="https://www.youtube.com/electroboom" target="_blank">ElectroBOOM</a>